vikas-0/TechTrixManager/README.md

 - Each event manager can login and check/ verify participants.
 - Data Visualization for earning per event, participation per event, participation per college.

-**As this application is pretty old and its purpose is finished, It is being archived.**
+**As this application is pretty old and its purpose is finished, It is archived.**